axelhahn/bashdoc/readme.md

 Generate markdown for documentation of all functions in a file.

 This is my helper to parse a bash script and read its functions and their doc blocks.
-It generates markdown output to generated an automated documentation.
+It generates markdown output to generate an automated documentation.

 **Example:**